mdn/content/files/en-us/web/css/offset-position/index.md

 {{EmbedLiveSample('Comparing various offset starting positions', '100%', 930)}}

-Notice that when `offset-position` is `normal`, the starting position of the ray is (`50%, 50%`) of the containing block.
+In box `0`, the absence of the `offset-path` property means setting `offset-position` to either `normal` or `auto` has no effect.
+Notice that when `offset-position` is `normal`, the ray starts at (`50%, 50%`) of the containing block.
+This is the default starting position of an offset path and is used when no `offset-position` is specified.
 Also notice the difference between offset starting positions `auto` and `left top`.
-The value `auto` places the element such that its anchor point is at the top-left corner of the element box itself, whereas the value `left top` places the element such that the anchor point is the top-left corner of the containing block.
+The value `auto` aligns the element's anchor point to its own top-left corner, whereas the value `left top` aligns the element's anchor point to the top-left corner of the containing block.

 ## Specifications